 "Of course not." replies the Christian.
 "God always is and always was."

 Ok, why not skip the middle step and assume the universe always is and always was?
 That seems simpler to me.

 "Irrelevant."
 I hear you cry.
 "Don't throw out the religion because of its idiotic followers."
 This is a good point, so let's look at the moral code itself.
 Just as the Bible doesn't contain any scientific understanding beyond the first century, it's moral concepts don't exactly tear through the first century envelope either (though they do push the envelope just a bit).
-Confucius promulgated the golden rule 500 years before Jesus, and Rabbi Hill presented a message of love and forgiveness long before the Sermon On The Mount.
+Confucius suggested the golden rule 500 years before Jesus, as did Rabbi Hillel.
 If there was a new thought, it was probably salvation/redemption through grace, rather than works.
 This was prominent in Paul's writings, including the oft quoted Eph 2:8-9.
 Then again, if I had done what Saul did, I would definitely lean towards a God who would wipe the slate clean the moment I asked His forgiveness.
 So there is at least one new thought in the Bible, but I don't think it is centuries ahead of its time, and I'm not sure it makes any sense.

 Although an all-forgiving God is ushered in by the new testament, some of His earlier attributes come back to haunt Him.
 He'll forgive you of the most hideous crimes in an instant, if you ask Him, but if you don't ask Him, here come the flames of hell.
 Because the writers of the new testament were trapped within their century, they could not construct a self-consistent system that would stand up to analytic thought.
 They introduced some very desirable changes (who wants to sacrifice animals every week), but there wasn't time to clean out the basement.
 The Bible swims in the first century, and rarely pokes its nose out of the water.